 The route I hiked is too difficult to include in the guidebook, but hiking it gave me a lot of good information about current trail conditions and their aesthetic appeal.
 The trails around Moosilauke are fairly “dynamic” and continuously impacted by adverse weather events like heavy rainfall, flash floods, and avalanches.
 But there’s been quite a lot of excellent trail work to mitigate these impacts and keep the trails open.
 A refresher trip to check things out was definitely a worthwhile idea.

 Here’s what the trail sequence looked like.
-See the While Mountain Guide for segment mileages.
+See the White Mountain Guide for segment mileages.

 - Start near Ravine Lodge